fermmm/boilerplate-typescript-react-redux-webpack/README.md

-# Typescript, React and Redux template.
+# Starting template (voilerplate) for a project using Typescript, React and Redux.

 ## Installation

-1) run `npm install` to install dependencies.
+1) Run: `npm install`.
+On Windows you must also run: `npm install -g win-node-env`.
-2) Highly recomended: Install TSLint extension for VSCode or for your prefered text editor.
+2) Optional but highly recomended: Install TSLint extension for VSCode or for your prefered text editor.
 3) Optional: This project is compatible with the chrome extension: "Redux DevTools", you can install it too.

 ----